vyong/CIS3260/readme.txt

 Once it is compiled, type:

-java -cp .
-Driver
+make run

 OR

 java -cp .
-Driver.java
+Driver

 To run the program!
 You should see a prompt that asks for the number of players.
 Input 1 or 2 to start the program, any other input is denied!